rustbridge/rusty-snake-book/src/13-animate.md

 # Animate!

-Call the function in main.
+Call the function in `fn main()`, right before the thread goes to sleep.
 Enjoy!